• Recipes

 Are English muffins really English?

-No. They originated by in New York City by an English baker in the late 1800s.
+No. They originated in New York City by an English baker in the late 1800s.
 They were flatter crumpets but were full of nooks and crannies that hold the butter, jam. or runny eggs.

 The British did not become aware of their existence until Thomas English muffins were imported to England in the 1990s after they became popular in the USA in the 70s and 80s.